danielle707/danielle707.github.io/_posts/2020-04-09-StockX Predictive Modeling.markdown

 <img src="/assets/images/red_yeezy.jpg" width="200" align = "right" />

-The above is the famous Red Nike Yeezy.
+The right is the famous Red Nike Yeezy.
 Its retail price is $250, and the latest resale price is $6,200, marked up by nearly 2400%.
 The high resale premium of this pair is not a single event.
 The once niche market of sneaker resale has grown to become a $2 billion market, and it is projected to reach $6 billion by 2025.
 Within the sneaker resale market, StockX is one of the largest platforms.
 The website operates like a stock exchange, where users can place a bidding or asking prices, and a deal is made whenever there’s a match.
 What is so valuable for us is that the platform offers transparent and actionable data.
 Using such data, we want to build a predictive model to identify undervalued sneakers, which resellers can invest in now and sell at higher price later.

 ## Data Source